roloffs/gmailsort/README.md

     Gmail login dialog will open and you have to login and allow the app to access your messages.
 Afterwards, an initial message data download is issued.
 This will probably take several minutes depending on the amount of messages in your Gmail account.
-All subsequent calls will be much faster and just synchronize the differences between local and remote data.
+    Subsequent calls will not ask for a login again and also just synchronize the differences between local and remote data.

     `INBOX` is a Gmail built-in label name for your inbox.
 User-defined labels can have any name except these and can be organized